Health & illness

-There is a qualified English-speaking doctor aboard all vessels, who is available to help with any minor ailments, sea sickness or other issues.
+There is a qualified English-speaking doctor aboard all vessels who is available to help with any minor ailments, seasickness or other issues.
 However, the onboard medical equipment is limited.
-Any passengers taking regular medication must bring their own supply.
+Any passengers taking regular medication must bring their own supplies.

 In the event of a serious medical emergency, the captain and expedition leader will decide on the best course of action.